A7FL: Teams

-Teams that participated in the 2022 season.
+Teams that participated in the 2025 season.

+Championship results

 Media coverage

 Eleven Sports Network acquired the exclusive United States and international rights to broadcast the A7FL 2017 Championship on July 9, 2017, played at Palisades Credit Union Park.
 Through Eleven Sports Network's distribution with DirecTV, Verizon FiOS, and AT&T uVerse the A7FL 2017 Championship was to be accessible by over 70 million homes worldwide.
 In 2018, Eleven Sports Network acquired the exclusive United States and international rights to broadcast a 21-game package including the playoffs and championship, and in 2019, the non-exclusive U.S. and international rights to the playoffs and championship.

 In 2019, Twitch acquired the exclusive United States and international rights to a 21-game package of the season including the playoffs and championship.
 In 2020, A7FL again partnered with Eleven Sports Network for the exclusive United States and international rights of the season, including the playoffs and championship.

 For 2021, FITE TV acquired the United States and international rights to the A7FL's season including the playoffs and championship.
-In 2022, select Games of the Week -- including the playoffs and championship - were broadcast on Stadium (sports network), as well as YouTube.
+Starting in 2022, select Games of the Week -- including the playoffs and championship - were broadcast on Stadium (sports network), YouTube, DAZN, and A7FL.tv.

+In 2025, select A7FL Games of the Week including the playoffs and championship and A7FL InMotion, a weekly 30 minute show featuring a look inside the A7FL -- are broadcast on Fox Soul, Stadium (sports network), DAZN, Triller TV, YouTube, and A7FL.tv.

 Organization

 The CEO of the A7FL is Sener Korkusuz and its president is Ryan DePaul.

 In 2019, UFC co-founder David Isaacs joined the A7FL to serve as chairman of the advisory board.
 Isaacs said, "Removing equipment to make any sport safer seems counterintuitive and we faced similar issues when we launched the UFC and created the sport of mixed martial arts.
 With the A7FL, football can be safer but still thrilling full-contact competition.
 I can't wait to get started."

 Athletes playing in the A7FL are required to sign a player injury waiver and be 18 years of age or older.

-Once expanded to 32 teams, the league will be structured around eight groups divided into two conferences – the east and west.
-The teams play each other twice – in the regional stages during the regular season – with the top two teams going forward to a divisional championship.
-The winners of the divisional championships will play each other to decide the winner of the championship.